DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomgitptr-class.md

 #### <a name="parameters"></a>Parâmetros
  `T`
- O tipo do ponteiro de interface a ser armazenado no GIT.
+ O tipo do ponteiro da interface a ser armazenado no GIT.

 ## <a name="members"></a>Membros